shuttle-hq/shuttle/CONTRIBUTING.md

 $ make images
 ```

 The images get built with [cargo-chef](https://github.com/LukeMathWalker/cargo-chef) and therefore support incremental builds (most of the time).
-So they will be much faster to re-build after an incremental change in your code - should you wish to deploy it locally straightaway.
+So they will be much faster to re-build after an incremental change in your code - should you wish to deploy it locally straight away.

 Create a docker persistent volume with: